Dhruv-2003/HashNodeBlogs/cl67eact403d0y6nvd3fnhtb5.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659098267149/LP1ihVCbb.png align="left")

-We are going to create a Demo app for creating metadata in the App with just a Click and you can integrate the same in your app , so Let's Go
+We are going to create a Demo app for creating metadata in the App with just a Click and you can integrate the same into your app ,So Let's start off!

 - Get an API token From [here](https://nft.storage/manage/)
 - Create a Next / React App according to your preference